kanflo/appliancemon/README.md

 Black level: 100%
 ```

 You may need to elaborate with the blur and threshold parameters to get satisfactory black levels.
-I use the ones in the sample config for both my washing machine and tumble dryer.

 Finally add the following lines to `crontab -e`: